Neo, Trinity, Morpheus, Agent Smith...

 Other companies have produced their own versions.
 Be aware that sunglass styles changed for each movie in the Matrix trilogy.
 Blinde also created male and female versions of each style.
 For example, there's a Trinity style for men.
 All this means that there are numerous "accurate" Matrix sunglass styles available.

 Knock-offs run the gamut in both price and accuracy.
-Click on the images below to see what suits your needs and budget.
 If you'll be wearing these sunglasses on a regular basis, it's a good idea to buy better quality.
 Cheap glasses are unlikely to be comfortable or to have UVA/UVB protection.
 The mid-range versions have both.

 The first film's costumes were different from those in the second and third films.
 Furthermore, fabrics and patterns changed with the needs of each scene.
 In other words, you have some flexibility.
 We'll start with coats available for purchase and then move on to how you can make your own.